Home » Government Schemes » Pradhan Mantri Ujjwala Yojana

 • Application Process: Women belonging to Below Poverty Line (BPL) households initiate the process by applying for a new LPG connection through their designated LPG distributor.

-• Application Requirements: The application form mandates submission of essential documents such as KYC details, ration card, Aadhaar, and bank account information.
+• Application Requirements: The application form mandates the submission of essential documents such as KYC details, ration card, Aadhaar, and bank account information.

 • Eligibility Verification: LPG field officials cross-reference the application against the SECC-2011 database to ascertain eligibility, after which deserving beneficiaries are issued the connection.